Providence Quarter Residential Development – North Yorkshire

 Following the closure of South Yorkshire Housing’s in-house architects department, Bowman Riley was commissioned to facilitate the completion of the development.
 At this stage, the project was significantly behind programme and there was an ongoing dispute with the contractor.

-Providing a contract administrator role as the client’s agent, we worked closely with the housing association and contractor to resolve of the dispute and support the completion of the development.
+Providing a contract administrator role as the client’s agent, we worked closely with the housing association and contractor to resolve the dispute and support the completion of the development.
 We also undertook the role of principal designer to ensure the completion of the health and safety file prepared by the contractor.

-Newsome Vale now offers high quality apartments for older people that eliminate the usual housing problems like stairs and bathtubs and provides spacious living areas, corridors and bathrooms for easy accessibility.
+Newsome Vale now offers high-quality apartments for older people that eliminate the usual housing problems like stairs and bathtubs and provides spacious living areas, corridors and bathrooms for easy accessibility.
 Residents take part in the daily activities ranging from knitting and chair aerobics, to bingo, line dancing and quiz nights.

 “The best decision we have made to move into Newsome Vale apartment, it is superb… Newsome vale is a very secure place, which gives the residents peace of mind.”